seb-gan/yamlvfs/readme.md

 ## YAMLVFS Format

-The yamlvfs format must comply with `yamlvfs.schema.json`.
-Each key represents either a directory or a file:
+The yamlvfs format must comply with [`yamlvfs.schema.json`](yamlvfs.schema.json).
+The document is a YAML mapping where each key-value pair represents a filesystem entry:

-- **Directories**: Key ends with `/`.
-Value can be empty or contain nested entries.
+- **Directory**: Key ends with `/`.
+Value is either null or a mapping containing nested entries.
-- **Files**: Key does not end with `/`.
-Value can be empty or a string.
+- **File**: Key does not end with `/`.
+Value is either null or a string scalar.

 ```yaml
 data/: